 Oh dear.
 Inverting the trajectory of this apparent objective evaluation, one could, without indulging in conspiracy theory, identify a conspiracy of unnamed experts and interns, no doubt, all of whom, dutifully embellished their resumes with the deflected glow of excellence, or something.

 We should not be too unkind, there are some excellent think tanks on the continent that made the list.
-The Institute of Security Studies, the Centre for Democracy and Development, CODESRIA, and IDASA, the latter where some of us of AIAC have worked (Ed: Sean Jacobs and Jonathan Faull) – are obvious contenders that significantly contribute to building the public sphere through the interrogation of challenges and realities that Africans and African government’s face.
+The Institute of Security Studies, the Centre for Democracy and Development, CODESRIA, and IDASA, the latter where some of us at Africa Is a Country have worked (Sean Jacobs and myself) – are obvious contenders that significantly contribute to building the public sphere through the interrogation of challenges and realities that Africans and African government’s face.
 But they do peak out among the dross: those whose entire existence appears to be predicated on mediating the perceived peccadilloes of the natives for the benefit of the North, alleviating post-colonial burdens by fiddling at the edges of war and disaster, or spooking the spooks with tales of woe regarding the security of white people here there and everywhere.

-I guess there is also a question relating to what constitutes a “think thank,” but at this point, methinks this is purely academic.
+I guess there is also a question relating to what constitutes a “think thank,” but at this point, that would be purely academic.